-A wedding ceremony or funeral may occur outdoors in accordance with to "COVID-19 Industry Guidance: Places of Worship and Providers of Religious Services and Cultural Ceremonies" provided that: (1) physical distancing of 6 feet between persons or groups of persons from different households is maintained at all times; attendees adhere strictly to all other Physical Distancing Measures in Section 16 of the Health Order, including wearing a face covering over their mouth and nose at all times; and (3) no food or beverages (including alcoholic beverages) are served.
+A wedding ceremony or funeral may occur outdoors or indoors in accordance with to "COVID-19 Industry Guidance: Places of Worship and Providers of Religious Services and Cultural Ceremonies" provided that: (1) physical distancing of 6 feet between persons or groups of persons from different households is maintained at all times; (2) attendees adhere strictly to all other Physical Distancing Measures ordered by the Long Beach Health Officer, including wearing a face covering over their mouth and nose at all times; and (3) food and beverages may be served provided the guests remain seated at tables in accordance with this Protocol.
+Self-service food and beverages, family-style eating, and buffets are prohibited; and (4) indoor capacity must be limited to 50% of maximum occupancy of the indoor space or 200 people, whichever is fewer.

 This protocol is not intended for concert, performance, or entertainment venues that have on-site food facilities.
 These facilities are to remain closed until they are allowed to resume modified or full operation through a specific reopening order.
-Live entertainment, including, but not limited to, live music and live performances, is strongly discouraged.
-Any performers must maintain physical distancing of at least 6 feet from spectators and other performers.
-Performers who are singing, shouting, playing a wind instrument, or engaging in similar activities without a face covering must maintain at least twelve feet of distance from spectators.